DaveInTucson/Solitaire/Readme.md

 ## Goals:

-Implement a solitaire framework that could support a variety of different games.The current structure supports tableau-and-goal style games, and implemented are
+Implement a solitaire framework that could support a variety of different games.The current structure was designed with tableau-and-goal style games in mind, although games with a different structure (like [Pyramid](https://en.wikipedia.org/wiki/Pyramid_(solitaire\))) can be implemented too.

 * Klondike
 * Canfield
 * Free Cell
 * Spider

-Games that have a more unusual layout, like [Pyramid](https://en.wikipedia.org/wiki/Pyramid_(solitaire\)), would probably require new data structure(s) to support.
+* Pyramid

 ## What's missing/to do:

+* Pyramid doesn't have a cheat function
 * animate drag undo
 * Cheat functions could be better
 * implement Windows-style card moves in Free Cell?